Loboc, Bohol, the Philippines

 Alas, the one-with-nature scenes of Panaghoy sa Suba, set to kundiman music, had long been forgotten.
 While drifting through the scenic river, our fellow tourists found it to be an occasion for a sing-along with the local band on board.
 The attention span of people nowadays could not accommodate a few minutes of peace and quiet to take in nature’s bounty.
 Perhaps they barely noticed the Busay Falls, which looked anticlimactic from a distance.
 Our boat was too big for a close approach to the falls.

 Loboc stories were not all about crazy stupid love, as in the period love story Panaghoy sa Suba.
 One was about what locals would call the Stupid Bridge.
-An unfinished bridge, abruptly ending right after it crossed the Loboc River, had become a tourist attraction.
-Had the bridge construction continued, it would’ve directly hit Loboc Church, a centuries-old national treasure, and required its demolition.
+The unfinished infrastructure, abruptly ending right after it crossed the Loboc River, had become a tourist attraction.
+Had the construction continued, it would’ve directly hit Loboc Church, a centuries-old national treasure, and required its demolition.
 Local people opposed the government project and the bridge construction was halted a few meters from the church.
 Word of mouth had it that someone in power wanted the church torn down for its legendary treasures buried under the structure.

-Methinks, it was plain and simple stupidity – another ill-advised government project implemented for kickback rather than public service.
+Methought it was plain and simple stupidity – another ill-advised government project implemented for kickback rather than public service.
 I gave props to the people of Loboc for putting their foot down.
 They may have lost the romance and tranquility of their river, but at least they had saved their church and heritage.